 If you’ve got dark rings, that means the water has already seeped through the finish and into the wood.
 Unfortunately, when this happens the above techniques won’t be effective.
 It may need to be refinished.

 For your bigger water problems, call SERVPRO of Grapevine/Ne Tarrant County!
 We answer the phone 24 hours a day, 7 days a week.
 817.595.2506

 Fire & Pets

 According to the United States Fire Administration, an estimated 500,000 pets are affected by fires annually.
 Unfortunately, pets knock over candles and turn on stoves starting over 1,000 fires a year.
-We here at SERVPRO of Grapevine/NE Tarrant County love our pets, and so we’ve put together some tips to help you both prevent and plan for a fire with your pet.
+We here at SERVPRO of Grapevine/NE Tarrant County love our pets, so we’ve put together some tips to help you both prevent and plan for a fire with your pet.

 As always, prevention is the number one way to make sure your pet is protected against a house fire.

-- If your stove has knobs, take those off before you leave or go to bed at night.
+- If your stove has knobs, take them off before you leave or go to bed at night.
 You can also use covers like the ones you’d use for baby proofing.
 This prevents animals from accidentally turning something on.

 - As always, make sure you’ve got working smoke alarms!

 - If your pet likes to chew, keep electrical cords out of reach.
 A pet could chew a wire and cause a short that starts a fire.